aydangoon/twitch-bot/README.md

 files will then be loaded automatically

 ## scripts
-js files to interact with twitch
+js files to interact with twitch + data cleaning and parsing scripts (?)

 ## src
 java files